Skip to content

 Searching for Available Modules

-The module command accepts a variety of "sub-commands".
+In addition to searching the Available Software in this documentation, users can use the module command accepts a variety of "sub-commands".
 The example we used above, list, is an example of a sub-command.

 What other sub-commands are available?
 Run module by itself to find out.